 |Attorneys’ Certificate Books||E 109/1 (1729-1730)|

 |E 109/2 (1794-1841)|

-With the formation of the Supreme Court, embracing King’s Bench, Common Pleas, Exchequer of Plea and Chancery, the Petty Bag Office series of solicitors rolls became the main admission record for solicitors (the title of attorney was abolished).
+With the formation of the Supreme Court of Judicature in 1875, under whose umbrella the King’s Bench, Common Pleas, Exchequer of Pleas and Chancery now gathered, the Petty Bag Office series of solicitors rolls became the main admission record for solicitors (the title of attorney was abolished).

 |KB 170/13||1874 Nov-1877 Nov|

 |IND 1/29730||1879 Jan-1881 Feb|